codefresh-io/docs.codefresh.io/_docs/getting-started/menu-navigation.md

 ### Features and functionality
-We renamed buckets and moved items for more intuitive access.
+We renamed menu groups and moved items for more intuitive access.

 {: .table .table-bordered .table-hover}
 |  CLASSIC             |                         | &rarr;|              |NEW          |